 Everything begins with the core.
-Core muscles stabilize segments of the body, act as a shock absorber for the whole body, maintain functional (working) posture, and allow for motions such as flexion and rotation.
+Core muscles stabilize segments of the body, act as a shock absorbor for the whole body, maintain functional (working) posture, and allow for motions such as flexion and rotation.
 Improving your core through regular resistance exercises, experts pledge, can improve overall mobility.
+Core exercises for elderly individuals in particular can promote healthier, more mobile independence.

 What is “core fitness”?
 We define the core as the muscles of the hips, pelvis, abdomen, and trunk.
 Whether you’re sitting or standing as you read this, you’re using core muscles to maintain good posture.
 If you’re slumping or slouching as you sit or stand, a weak or unbalanced core is probably the problem.